All Episodes

 That's why they can keep robbing it, stealing from it, raising taxes on it, regulating it, whatever.

-It's a never-ending producing golden goose, as far as they're concerned.
+It's a never-ending producing golden goose as far as they're concerned.

-Certainly never one is run a business.
+Certainly never wanted to run a business.

 Stunning.